All guides

 Regression analysis

-Use regression analysis to explore the relationship between one or more independent variables and a dependent variable.
+Use regression to explore the relationship between one or more independent variables and a dependent variable.
 This technique can help identify predictors of specific outcomes and quantify their effects.

 Analysis of Variance (ANOVA)